Exabyte-io/documentation/docs/billing/upgrade-service-level.md

 ## Open your Account page

-Open the Account navigation by clicking on your account profile card in the header, then select the **Account** menu item.
+Open the Account navigation by clicking on your account profile card in the header, then select the <i class="zmdi zmdi-settings zmdi-hc-border"></i> **Account** menu item.

 ## Open Service Level tab

-From your account page click on the Service Level tab.
+From your account page click on the <i class="zmdi zmdi-layers zmdi-hc-border"></i> Service Level tab.

 ![Service Levels](/images/UserServiceLevel.png "Service Levels")